a180024/dotfiles/README.md

-# Dotfiles Configuration
+# My Dotfiles Configuration

 ## SetUp
 Install the following:
 - Hammerspoon and Karabiner Elements for key mappings
 - Zsh and ohmyzsh
-- Tmux
+- Iterm2 and Tmux
 - Vim
 - Z
 - FZF